Optimizing product content on e-commerce websites for SEO (Search Engine Optimization) is much harder than it is for blogs or simple 5 page company...

 Use content quality scorecards to identify gaps, inconsistencies, and opportunities for growth.

 - The SiteLucent team created the DCC score to measure content compliance on all channels.

 Once your content KPIs are set, you can start monitoring your product listings and presentation to see if the content has been published correctly on the digital shelf.
-The key is to analyse content quality on each channel.
+The key is to analyze content quality on each channel.
 Not only after publishing new content, but continuously monitor the quality of content to avoid wrong data to be published.